Scheana Marie Focuses On New Boyfriend As Mike Shay Divorce Continues

 “While we have made the difficult decision to move forward separately, our story will continue on through the love and mutual respect that we have cultivated throughout our 15-year friendship,” Scheana Marie and Mike Shay said in a joint statement to Us Weekly at the time.
 “Much of the recent speculation and reporting on our relationship has been misguided, and we have come to an amicable decision on all matters.
 We might have failed at our marriage, but we are committed to succeeding as friends and will continue to support each other’s personal happiness and professional success.”

-Scheana Marie and Mike Shay appeared to be on good terms for the first several episodes of Vanderpump Rules but ultimately, Scheana Marie chose to end their marriage on camera after she was reportedly informed that Shay had been using drugs behind her back.
+Scheana Marie and Mike Shay appeared to be on good terms for the first several episodes of Vanderpump Rules, but ultimately, Scheana Marie chose to end their marriage on camera after she was reportedly informed that Shay had been using drugs behind her back.

 Prior to their split, Scheana Marie and Mike Shay shared several special moments with fans on the show, including their 2013 engagement and their 2014 wedding.
 They also enjoyed a joint bachelor/bachelorette party with their co-stars, including Tom Schwartz, Tom Sandoval, Ariana Madix, and Katie Maloney, in Miami that was seen on the show.